robwierzbowski/eslint-robBnB/README.md

 ## Usage

 This package uses the new [ESLint flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new).
-Instead of referencing configuration via magic strings, it uses the package's exported configuration directly.
+Instead of referencing configuration via magic strings, it uses exported configuration directly.

-Additional rules and overrides are set using the flat config cascade.
-ESLint merges every configuration object with a glob pattern that matches a file, and the resulting config is used to lint that file.
-Read more about the flat config cascade [in this blog post](https://eslint.org/blog/2022/08/new-config-system-part-2/).

-eslint-robBnB adds configuration objects for the following file types:
+eslint-robBnB adds configuration for the following file types.
+You can override rules using ESLint's flat configuration cascade, described in [this blog post](https://eslint.org/blog/2022/08/new-config-system-part-2/#goodbye-extends\%2C-hello-flat-cascade).

 <!-- prettier-ignore -->
 | File type |  Glob patterns |